SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Wat Charoen Sukharam Worawihan

-Aside from the worship rituals that you could do in front of the image of Buddha, another activity that you may do as a form of relaxation is to feed the fishes on the pond.
+Aside from the worship rituals that you could do in front of the image of Buddha, another activity that you may do as a form of relaxation is to feed the fish on the pond.

 Chang-Eng Siamese Twins Memorial